ndrwpvlv/alice_wsgi/README.md

 ## Variables

-Alice_WSGI support receiving of variables values from get or post query and with setup path variables templates.
+Alice_WSGI support a receiving of variables values from get or post query and with setup path variables templates.
-Be careful if request method is GET Alice_WSGI will parse GET variables, if method POST the GET variables will be ignored.
+Be careful if request method is GET Alice_WSGI will parse GET variables, if method POST the query GET variables will be ignored.

 ### Path templates and variables
 Path variables is implemented with path templates.